dotnet/designs/accepted/2021/statics-in-interfaces/README.md

             return IsNegative(x) ? x : y;
         }

+        // Parse could move down.
+There are some potential complexities in supporting parsing for types like
+        // `Complex`, however; and so we need to determine if that is desirable.

         static abstract TSelf Parse(string s, NumberStyles style, IFormatProvider? provider);

         static abstract TSelf Parse(ReadOnlySpan<char> s, NumberStyles style, IFormatProvider? provider);

+        static abstract bool TryParse([NotNullWhen(true)] string? s, NumberStyles style, IFormatProvider? provider, out TSelf result);

+        static abstract bool TryParse(ReadOnlySpan<char> s, NumberStyles style, IFormatProvider? provider, out TSelf result);

         // Math only exposes this Sign for signed types, but it is well-defined for unsigned types
         // it can simply never return -1 and only 0 or 1 instead
+        //
+        // It likely doesn't make sense for `Complex` because there isn't a single sign available and
+        // so the sign of imaginary numbers isn't well-defined.

         public static virtual int Sign(TSelf value)
         {